Non-Human Identities (NHI): The Hidden Security Crisis Powering AI Agent Attacks in 2026

 Machine identities now outnumber humans 40–100:1 in enterprise environments.
 With AI agents minting thousands of new credentials daily, NHIs have become the fastest-growing and least-governed attack surface in cybersecurity.
 Here is what every security team needs to know.

-In 2024, a security team at a Fortune 500 bank audited their identity infrastructure expecting to find around 50,000 human user accounts.
-What they found was staggering: over 4.2 million non-human identities: service accounts, API keys, OAuth tokens, certificates, and bot credentials.
-Most were unmanaged, many carried excessive privileges, and thousands were completely abandoned.
+In 2024, a security team at a Fortune 500 bank audited their identity infrastructure expecting around 50,000 human user accounts.
+They found 4.2 million non-human identities instead: service accounts, API keys, OAuth tokens, certificates, bot credentials.
+Most were unmanaged.
+Many had excessive privileges.
+Thousands were completely abandoned.

-Non-human identities (NHIs) now outnumber human identities in enterprise environments by ratios ranging from 40:1 to over 100:1, with some hyper-automated organizations hitting 500:1.
-With the explosion of AI agents in 2026, that ratio is accelerating at a pace that traditional identity and access management (IAM) tools were never designed to handle.
+NHIs now outnumber human identities in enterprise environments 40:1 to 100:1, with some hyper-automated organizations hitting 500:1.
+AI agents are accelerating this faster than existing IAM tools were built to handle.

-Gartner named "Identity and Access Management Adapts to AI Agents" as one of its Top 6 Cybersecurity Trends for 2026, published in February.
+Gartner named "Identity and Access Management Adapts to AI Agents" one of its top six cybersecurity trends for 2026.
 The World Economic Forum called NHIs "agentic AI's new frontier of cybersecurity risk."
-Yet most organizations still manage non-human identities the same way they did in 2019: spreadsheets, manual rotation schedules, and shared API keys that never expire.
+Most organizations still manage them like it's 2019: spreadsheets, manual rotation schedules, shared API keys that nobody ever expires.

-The result: 68% of IT security incidents now involve machine identities.
-50% of enterprises have already suffered a breach due to unmanaged NHIs.
-And the window to get ahead of this is closing fast.
+68% of IT security incidents now involve machine identities.
+Half of enterprises have already had a breach tied to unmanaged NHIs.

-A non-human identity is any credential, token, or secret that allows a software system, automated process, or AI agent to authenticate and access resources, with no human directly involved in that specific transaction.
+A non-human identity is any credential, token, or secret that lets a software system, automated process, or AI agent authenticate and access resources — no human directly involved in the transaction.

 | NHI Type | Examples | Risk Level |